 National Water Quality Initiative

-NWQI is USDA’s premiere water quality initiative.
+The National Water Quality Initiative (NWQI) is USDA’s premiere water quality initiative.
 It accelerates on-farm conservation investments focused on improving water quality where it is most needed.

 Learn more about watersheds that are part of NWQI’s current efforts.

 Mississippi River Basin Healthy Watersheds Initiative